Sydney-Informatics-Hub/xnat-uploader/README.md

 lets you construct a pattern which will match files which might be nested at different levels for different patients.

+Note: if one set of patterns isn't flexible enough to match all the ways in which scans are stored in the directory, you can add extra patterns as new rows in the spreadsheet.
+Each set of patterns needs a unique label.
+Sets of patterns will be matched in order from the top, and the first one which succeeds will be used.

 ### XNAT hierarchy mapping

 The "Mapping" section tells the script how to build the three XNAT hierarchy